ioccc-src/winner/2024/README.md

 ### Encouragement for those who did not win this year

-We know many of you that submitted to the IOCCC put in a ton of effort into your submissions for this year’s IOCCC.
-We can’t just give out awards to everyone.
+We know many of you that submitted to the IOCCC put in a ton of effort into your submissions for this year's IOCCC.
+We can't just give out awards to everyone.
 That would mean taking away from the submissions that we think are the best and deserve to win.